ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property is a non-negative integer representing the priority of this Connection relative to other Connections in the same
 Connection Group.
-A higher value reflects a higher priority.
+A lower value reflects a higher priority.
 It has no effect on Connections not part of a Connection
 Group.
 As noted in {{groups}}, this property is not entangled when Connections are cloned, i.e., changing the Priority on one Connection in a Connection Group